Garden Quinoa Salad

 - Return water to a boil.
 Add green beans; cook 3-4 minutes or until crisp-tender.
 Remove beans and drop into ice water.
 Drain vegetables; pat dry.

-- In a small bowl, whisk oil, lemon juice, parsley, lemon peel and salt.
+- In a small bowl, whisk oil, lemon juice, parsley, lemon zest and salt.
 Add tomatoes and blanched vegetables to quinoa; drizzle with dressing and toss to combine.
 Top with pumpkin seeds.
-Yield: 4 servings.